richrd/suplemon/README.md

    * [ ] Only refresh modified lines when editing

 # Fix / Defects
- * [ ] With multpile lines selected pressing backspace and enter makes changes (shouldn't)
+ * [ ] With multiple lines selected pressing backspace and enter makes changes (shouldn't)
  * [ ] Remember find query if occurance not found (jump to top of file)
+ * [ ] Input queries can't detect trailing whitespace
  * [X] Unreliable undo/redo.
  * [X] Refine find and find_next commands.
  * [X] Don't forget string to find automatically when using Ctrl + F